jermnelson/bfe_django/README.md

 This is a quick Django application to run the Library of Congress's [BFE](https://github.com/lcnetdev/bfe), a standalone editor for
 BIBFRAME.
-This application allows JSON-LD entities to be created and saved as JSON-LD on the Filesystem. *NOTE:* This application is strictly for demostration purposes and has not been tested or used in an production environment.
+This application allows JSON-LD entities to be created and saved as JSON-LD on the file system. **NOTE:** This application is strictly for demonstration purposes and has not been tested or used in an production environment.